Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The service aims to provide the customer with an EPP platform for multi-layered protection of their endpoint devices, with capabilities to prevent, detect, and respond to cyber threats targeting those devices, including antivirus, anti-malware, personal firewall, web protection, application control, and patch management.
 The service provides a cloud-delivered, scalable, and centrally managed solution designed to protect customer endpoint devices from a broad spectrum of cyber threats.
 The service is delivered as a managed PaaS solution, offering continuous protection and simplified administration for organizations seeking robust endpoint security without the overhead of managing on-premise security infrastructures.

+The service is offered with the following unit metric: *100 endpoints*.

 #### Features and Advantages